Fox’s Jeanine Pirro Slammed For Insinuating Ilhan Omar Wears Hijab Because She Is Not Loyal To Constitution

 “She’s not getting this anti-Israel sentiment doctrine from the Democrat Party.
 So if it’s not rooted in the Party, where is she getting it from?
 Think about it.”

-As if not an inherently incorrect statement — considering that belonging to the Muslim faith doesn’t necessarily make someone anti-Israel — Judge Pirro then went on to quote a Koranic passage on the hijab, saying the fact that Omar wore one meant she believed in sharia law above U.S. law.
+As if not an inherently incorrect statement, considering that belonging to the Muslim faith doesn’t necessarily make someone anti-Israel, Judge Pirro then went on to quote a Koran passage on the hijab, saying the fact that Omar wore one meant she believed in sharia law above U.S. law.

 “Is her adherence to this Islamic doctrine indicative of her adherence to sharia law, which is in itself is antithetical to the United States Constitution?”
 Pirro asked the audience.